 Every 5 May, the Netherlands celebrates the country’s freedom and the capitulation of Nazi Germany during the same day in 1945.
 For the Dutch, this signifies the end of World War II when Canadian General Charles Foulkes and German Commander-in-Chief Johannes Balskowitz signed an agreement for the German army’s surrender in Wageningen.

-The nation was largely liberated by the First Canadian Army, which consisted of Canadian, British, Polish, American, Belgian, Dutch and Czechoslovak troops, and in some parts, the British Second Army.
+The nation was largely liberated by the First Canadian Army, which consisted of Canadian, British, Polish, American, Belgian, Dutch and Czechoslovakian troops, and in some parts, the British Second Army.

-In contrast, Liberation Day is a colourful fête where the Dutch celebrate freedom and democracy everywhere.
-In 2018 Bevrijdingsdag falls on a Saturday, when the 73nd anniversary of the momentous event will be feasted on a grand scale across all 12 Dutch provinces.
+In contrast, Liberation Day is a colorful fête where the Dutch celebrate freedom and democracy everywhere.
+In 2019 Bevrijdingsdag falls on a Sunday, when the 74th anniversary of the momentous event will be celebrated on a grand scale across all 12 Dutch provinces.

-The 2017 annual survey on Dutch issues revealed that locals still overwhelmingly regarded 4 May (Remembrance Day) and May 5 (Liberation Day) as important dates in the national Dutch holiday calendar, with eight out of 10 Dutch people observing the two minutes’ silence on 4 May, while six in 10 people report following the Remembrance Day ceremony on television or radio.
-It is also a time for national Dutch pride, with eight in 10 reporting they feel ‘a strong national bond’ for the two days.
+The 2017 annual survey on Dutch issues revealed that locals still overwhelmingly regarded 4 May (Remembrance Day) and May 5 (Liberation Day) as important dates in the national Dutch holiday calendar, with the majority of Dutch people observing the two minutes’ silence on 4 May, while many report following the Remembrance Day ceremony on television or radio.
+It is also a time for national Dutch pride, reflection and feeling ‘a strong national bond’ for the two days.